 Aluminum is a frequently used metal roofing material in coastal areas due to its resistance to saltwater corrosion, and though it may not be as popular as steel (Galvalume), it is still widely utilized.
 How familiar are you with the key benefits and drawbacks of aluminum as a roofing material?

-At Metal Roofing Experts, we specialize in providing and installing painted/bare Galvalume and painted aluminum roofs for the architectural metal roofing industry.
+At The Real Metal Roofing Company, we specialize in providing and installing painted/bare Galvalume and painted aluminum roofs for the architectural metal roofing industry.
 It’s crucial for you to make an informed decision as a buyer, so let’s explore the specific details of aluminum and determine whether it’s the right choice for your project.

 In this article, we will discuss: